Optimal quantization with branched optimal transport distances: -convergence Gamma-convergence and Zador-type Theorem

 \subsection{Asymptotics of the quantization error and support of optimal quantizers}

-From the $\Gamma$-convergence established in the previous subsection, we may obtain the asymptotics of the optimal quantization error (a branched optimal transport variant of Zador's theorem) and the limit density of the centers of optimal quantizers.
+From the $\Gamma$-convergence established in the previous subsection, we may obtain the asymptotics of the optimal quantization error (a branched optimal transport variant of Zador's theorem) and the limit density of the centers of optimal quantizers, i.e.\ to establish \Cref{thm:zador}.